dbmdz/digitalcollections-commons/dc-commons-file/README.md

 - mimetype matching: The first matching mimetype from top down is selected
 - existing check: If file resource of first selected match (uri) does not exist, the next matching uri is tested.
 Finally the first uri matching and existing is returned for the given identifier

-This makes it possible to read files from (historically) heterogeneous organized file storage.

 Example configuration (via a Spring Boot `application.yml`):

 ```yml